frelon/suse-elemental/docs/image-build-and-customization.md

 ## Build and Customization Process Overview

+> **NOTE**: The user is able to build Linux-only images by **excluding** Kubernetes resources and deployments from the configuration directory (regardless of whether this is under `kubernetes/manifests`, `kubernetes.yaml` or `release.yaml`).
+This is currently an implicit process, but it is possible that an explicit option for it (e.g. a flag) is added at a later stage.

 This section provides a high-level overview of the steps that Elemental's tooling goes through in order to produce a built, customized and extended image.

 *Steps:*